But, 2015 global milestones and measles elimination goals are off track

 Success of immunization campaigns

-In 2014, mass vaccination campaigns led by country governments with support from the Measles & Rubella Initiative and Gavi, the Vaccine Alliance, reached approximately 221 million children.
+In 2014, mass vaccination campaigns led by country governments with support from the Measles & Rubella Partnership and Gavi, the Vaccine Alliance, reached approximately 221 million children.
 Twenty-nine countries supplemented their routine vaccination programmes with mass immunization campaigns, helping to reduce measles incidence in four out of six WHO regions last year.
 Overall, since 2000, these campaigns have enabled 2 billion children to receive a supplemental dose of measles vaccine.

 In the African Region, cases dropped from over 171 000 in 2013 to under 74 000 in 2014, likely due to campaigns in Democratic Republic of the Congo (DRC) and Nigeria.
 WHO’s Eastern Mediterranean, European and the South-East Asia regions also saw decreases in measles incidence in 2014.